maaaaciej/ecommerce/README.md

 4. Need to remove the redux-logger from the production app.

 Will work on fixing these, as well as some other projects this week.

+<i>12/7/2020</i>

+Home from vacation now!
+Started off by updating the styling to be mobile responsive.

+Now need to make the thank-you page, as well as clearing the cart after the token comes back from stripe.